Loughborough Junction: In fiction

 The area features in the novel by Stella Duffy The Room Of Lost Things, set in a dry cleaners on Coldharbour Lane.

 Crime

 In a 2003 article in the London Evening Standard, journalist David Cohen described Coldharbour Lane, on which Loughborough Junction is situated, as the most dangerous street in the most dangerous borough in London.
 The headline asked whether the street is 'the most dangerous in Britain'.
 Loughborough Junction was for a time territory of GAS Gang, considered by the police to be one of the most dangerous gangs in South London in 2012.

-In June 2018, three graffiti artists, aged between 19 and 23, died when they were hit by a train at Loughborough Junction station.
+In June 2018, three vandals, aged between 19 and 23, died when they were hit by a train at Loughborough Junction station.
 British Transport Police later warned of the "massive risk" graffiti artists make by trespassing on train tracks.
 A former Transport for London (TfL) board member, Brian Cooke, was criticised by social media users after he tweeted that the three men who died were "common scum who cost the railway millions and keep fares high".